stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> WeakEquivalenceClassMonoid</b>(E::AlgEtQOrd)->SeqEnum[AlgEtQIdl]</pre><pre><b> WKICM</b>(E::AlgEtQOrd)->SeqEnum[AlgEtQIdl]</pre>
  Given an order $E$, returns a set of representatives of the weak equivalence class monoid $\mathcal{W}(E)$.
 ## Abstract representation of the weak equivalence class monoid.
- The second method to compute $\mathcal{W}(R)$ returns an abstract representation of the monoid together with a mmap giving representatives.
+ The second method to compute $\mathcal{W}(R)$ returns an abstract representation of the monoid together with a map giving representatives.
 The monoid is of type `AlgEtQWECM` and each class is of type `AlgEtQWECMElt`.
 Classes can be created by feeding to the operator `!` a fractional $S$-ideal, when $S$ is an overorder of $R$ or an overorder of $R$.
  Whenever a class is created a representative is stored in an attribute.
- This representative can be changed using the intrinisc `SetRepresentative`.
+ This representative can be changed using the intrinsic `SetRepresentative`.
- Classs can be multiplied using the operator `*`.
+ Classes can be multiplied using the operator `*`.
 Whenever two classes are multiplied, the result is stored in the attribute `MultiplicationTable` of the monoid.
 <pre><b> '!'</b>(W::AlgEtQWECM, x::.) -> AlgEtQWECMElt</pre>
  Given a weak equivalence class monoid $W$, coerces $x$ into $W$, when possible.
 <pre><b> 'in'</b>(x::AlgEtQWECMElt,W::AlgEtQWECM) -> BoolElt</pre>